 The Holy, the Nation, and Humanity- these are the three major demands of which all life, our own and everyone’s, is composed…

-The necessary blending of these three great demands must arise in every group that aspires to future life.
+The necessary blending of these three great demands must arise in every group that aspires to a healthy future life.
 When we observe our lives and see that these forces, despite their potential for synthesis, are increasingly divided, we are called to come to the rescue.